Robert Livingston (1688–1775): Clermont

 Following the death of his father, the first Lord of Livingston Manor, in 1728, most of the manor was inherited by the eldest surviving son Philip, but 13,000 acres (53 km²) south of the Roeliff Jansen Kill was willed to Robert.
 Known as the "Lower Manor", Robert named his estate "Ancram", after the parish where his grandfather, Rev. John Livingston had served.
 It was also the same name his brother Philip had given to the ironworks at Livingston Manor.

 Around 1730, Robert built a large stone and brick Georgian house, and sometime after 1740 renamed the estate "Clare Mount" ("clear mountain"), a reference to the view of the Catskills that rise across the river from the front door of the house.
 At that time Robert was heavily involved in land speculation in the Catskill Mountains land, and would eventually own nearly 500,000 acres.

-After the house was burned by the British in 1777, the family adopted the name Clermont.
+After the house was burned by the British in 1777, the family adopted the name Clermont for the estate.
 The house was rebuilt by his daughter-in-law, Margaret Beekman Livingston, wife of Judge Livingston, and is today a state park and listed on the National Register of Historic Places.

 Personal life

-In 1717, he married Margaret Howarden (1693–1758), at the Reformed Dutch Church in New York.
+In 1717, Livingston married Margaret Howarden (1693–1758), at the Reformed Dutch Church in New York.
 His mother, Alida, did not attend.
 Margaret was the daughter of a wealthy English merchant in New York and granddaughter of Captain Bethlow, a Huguenot after whom Bedloe's Island is named.
 Bedloe's Island, in New York harbor is now known as Liberty Island and the site of the Statue of Liberty.
 Their only child was: